visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 * VTK files can be text or binary

   * Both text and binary files have text meta data.
-  * Binary files have binary fields and coordinates imbedded in the text.
+  * Binary files have binary fields and coordinates embedded in the text.

 * VisIt_ has conventions for additional meta data that fits within the VTK specification.

-The remainder of this VTK documentation consistes of a description of the file format, a simple example, and then more complex examples of the different mesh types.
+The remainder of this VTK documentation consists of a description of the file format, a simple example, and then more complex examples of the different mesh types.

 The official VTK file format descriptions can be found at the `VTK website <https://kitware.github.io/vtk-examples/site/VTKFileFormats/>`_.